Cultural Moments Women

 Of course, as I grew older, my awareness grew as the magic dwindled.
 I started to notice all the people who grew somber as the holidays approached, missing people they’ve lost or fallen out of touch with; the people who use holiday indulgences as a metric for punishment when they absolutely must sweat it all off the next day.
 The pressures of finding the ‘perfect present’ demolishing the opportunity to show simple gratitude for the loved ones in your life.

-Now, I’m no therapist — I’m just a writer who teaches yoga for a living (yes teachers, laugh with me — they’re often treated as the same thing), but I have learned a thing or two about living from the lessons on my mat.
+Now, I’m no therapist — I’m just a writer who teaches yoga and Pilates for a living (yes, teachers, laugh with me — they’re often treated as the same thing), but I have learned a thing or two about living from the lessons on my mat and from online classes I follow.
 I keep these tucked in my proverbial pocket anytime I find myself challenged during the season.

 Seriously, folks.
 I wish everyone could see calories the way my dog does — as the most glorious gift to ever be sprinkled upon this earth.
 The holidays are filled with treats — enjoy them!
-A few simple ways to combat the sluggish aftermath: drink loads of water every day, make sure you eat something green (or vegetable-forward) at least once a day, and if possible, do a short yoga practice, meditation, or find a way to move daily.
-If you feel unmotivated, remember finding time to sweat is just as impactful on your mental health as it is to your physical health.
-Don’t view movement as a punishment; it’s a way to keep your body happy and your spirits soaring.
+A few simple ways to combat the sluggish aftermath: drink loads of water every day, make sure you eat something green (or vegetable-forward) at least once a day, and if possible, engage in a short yoga practice or meditation, or find a way to move daily.
+Online classes can be a great way to stay consistent with your physical and mental wellness.
+If you feel unmotivated, remember that finding time to sweat is just as impactful on your mental health as it is on your physical health.
+Don’t view movement as a punishment; it’s a way to keep your body happy, support body positivity, and your spirits soaring.

 You Might Also Like